wp-plugins/superslider-previousnext-thumbs/readme.txt

 If you are not sure how this plugin works you may want to read the following.

-* First ensure that you have uploaded all of the plugin files into wp-content/plugins/superslider-pnext folder.
+* First ensure that you have uploaded all of the plugin files into wp-content/plugins/superslider-previousnext-thumbs folder.
 * Go to your WordPress admin panel and stop in to the plugins control page.
-Activate the SuperSlider-Pnext plugin.
+Activate the superslider-previousnext-thumbs plugin.
 * Default settings provide for Pnext nav at the end of your page.
 * Add optional function call in your single.php file inside your site theme folder.(you will need to deactivate the Automatic insertion.)
 * Basic function call: «$myssPnext->ss_previous_next_nav();«
 * Complete, recommended function call:
-`<?php
+«<?php
     if(class_exists ('ssPnext') ) {
        $myssPnext->ss_previous_next_nav();
     } else {